junxit/us-congress-bills-115/metadata.md

 - 2018-03-22 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with an amended preamble.
 Without written report.
 - 2018-03-22 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with an amended preamble.
 Without written report.
 - 2018-03-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 361.
+- 2018-04-18 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Voice Vote.(consideration: CR S2280-2283; text: CR S2281-2283)
+- 2018-04-18 — Resolution agreed to in Senate without amendment and an amended preamble by Voice Vote. (consideration: CR S2280-2283; text: CR S2281-2283)